-We have audited the accompanying statement of net position of the Morris County Improvement Authority as of December 31, 2014, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying statement of net position of the Morris County Improvement Authority, in the County of Morris, State of New Jersey as of and for the year ended December 31, 2015, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.